4awpawz/buster/README.md

 ## features

-1. makes copies of files using MD5 hash-based file names
+1. copies files and renames them with MD5 hash-based file names

-1. cache bust in place or target a different destination
+1. optionally copy files in place or target a different destination

-1. search files for references to their original file names and replace them with their MD5 hash-based file names
+1. replaces all referencesto to original files names with their MD5 hash-based file names

-1. option to save a list of all the files and operations taken to file manifest.json
+1. optionally generates a report to file manifest.json

-1. option to restore your project back to its original state
+1. optionaly restores your project back to its original state

 1. configuration options include the command line, .buster.json, package.json and your own scripts